 - 1. Sign in to the AWS Management Console and open the Amazon CloudFront console at https://console.aws.amazon.com/cloudfront/. - 2.
 Click Create Distribution. - 3.
-In the Create Distribution Wizard, click Streaming, and click Continue. - 4.
-Specify the distribution details:
+On the first page of the Create Distribution Wizard, click Streaming, and click Continue.